 Dick will also be remembered as a “good” man, dedicated, honest, love for nature and teaching, and a deep love for his faith, wife, and family.

 Dick is preceded in death by his parents and brother Dale.

 A special thank you is extended to Dr. Schill, the physicians, nurses, and staff of Regina and United hospitals for the compassionate and supportive care provided to Dick and his family.

-A celebration of life is being planned for April 30, 2022 at Joy Lutheran Church, Prescott, Wisconsin.
-More information will be provided closer to the date of service.
+A celebration of life is 3PM April 30, 2022 at Joy Lutheran Church, Prescott, Wisconsin.
+Visitation will be one hour prior to the service at Joy Lutheran.
 Memorials are preferred to Joy Lutheran Memorial and the Prescott Lions Club.